-Eighteen species of fish are present in Koocanusa Reservoir and the Kootenai River drainage (Table 2).
-The reservoir currently supports an important fishery for kokanee Oncorhynchus nerka and rainbow trout Oncorhynchus mykiss (Kamloops strain), with annual fishing pressure from 30,000 to over 100,000 angler days.
+Eighteen species of fish are present or have been found in Koocanusa Reservoir and the Kootenai River drainage (Table 2).
+The reservoir currently supports an important fishery for kokanee Oncorhynchus nerka and rainbow trout Oncorhynchus mykiss (Kamloops strain), and a bull trout fishery that was reopened in 2004 (Hensler and Benson, 2007) The annual fishing pressure ranges from 30,000 to over 100,000 angler days.
 The Kootenai River below Libby Dam is a "blue ribbon" rainbow trout fishery, and the state record fish was harvested there in 1997 (over 33 pounds).
 Bull trout Salvelinus confluentus are captured "incidentally".

 Table 2.
-Current relative abundance (A=abundant, C=common, R=rare, N = Not Found) and abundance trend from 1975 to 2002 (I=increasing, S = stable, D = decreasing, U = unknown) of fish species present in Lake Koocanusa and the Kootenai River drainage.
+Current relative abundance (A=abundant, C=common, R=rare, N = Not Found) and abundance trend from 1975 to 2007 (I=increasing, S = stable, D = decreasing, U = unknown) of fish species present in Lake Koocanusa and the Kootenai River drainage.